fr wk4

 Notes

-This package requires a minimum of 6 people to guarantee departure.
+This package requires a minimum of 4 people to guarantee departure.
 Please contact us to inquire about joining groups that have already been formed.

 Please note that hunting and trapping are strictly prohibited in Quebec’s national parks.
-However, Inuit have the right to practise their subsistence activities throughout Nunavik, including in parc national Tursujuq.
+However, Inuit have the right to practice their subsistence activities throughout Nunavik, including in parc national Tursujuq.
 Therefore, witnessing a group of Inuit hunting caribou or ringed seals, or trapping foxes, can become a part of your Nunavik park experience.

 Safety

 All expeditions led by the parc national Tursujuq team can be tracked day by day thanks to daily satellite positioning.
 The team can contact park staff at any time with a satellite phone.
 Visitors to Nunavik’s parks must take some responsibility for their own safety, and risk management must be an integral part of their experience.
-We strongly advise you to take out an insurance policy covering air evacuation costs.

 Winter